tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-4.md

 let foods = []; // add some foods

 // Optional (worth an extra 5 points) - can you figure out how to pull the key
-// and value from the links obejct literal? let links = {
+// and value from the links object literal? let links = {
 		"RIT": "http://www.rit.edu",
 		"RWAG" : "https://www.facebook.com/RWAGclub",